Overview of The Hartford Home Insurance

 - The Hartford provides tools to help prepare against catastrophe, as well as useful resources such as mobile response vehicles to aid policyholders in the event of disaster.

-- The loss-of-use coverage has a monetary cap rather than covering all reasonable costs.
+- The loss-of-use coverage may have a monetary cap (rather than covering all reasonable costs).

 - The Hartford doesn't allow for a separate deductible amount related to wind-damage losses.

 - Online quotes are not available in all states where The Hartford writes home policies.

 The Hartford Home Insurance Coverage